epistemex/audio-reader-js/README.md

 Although the parsing and generated data appear to be stable we won't recommend production usage at the moment - you'll use it at your own risk.

-If you find it to not work with certain samples it claim support for, feel free to provide a downloadable link in issues (please check the list above first as not all versions of a single format is necessarily intended to be supported).
+If you find it to not work with certain samples it claims support for, feel free to provide a downloadable link in issues (please check the list above first as not all versions of a single format is necessarily intended to be supported).